adobe/react-spectrum/rfcs/2021-v3-process-to-use-spectrum-css.md

 ###### Cons:
   - Would set precedent for bringing in other groups to an already large repo
   - Work required to move into another repo for someone

+##### Spectrum-CSS becomes a submodule in React Spectrum

+In this scenario, we'd likely run the Spectrum-CSS build as they provide it, we'd additionally run our own post processing steps to create the packages with CSS Modules.

+###### Pros:
+  - No need to do local linking when trying to develop a new feature requiring CSS updates
+  - Coordinated releases
+  - Shared tooling

+###### Cons:
+  - Sub modules notoriously difficult to manage
+  - Would likely need tooling in our repo specific to Spectrum-CSS

+##### React Spectrum consumes DSS directly

+In this scenario, we stop using Spectrum-CSS and maintain our own CSS packages using the mixins provided by DSS.
+We may be able to make use of Spectrum-CSS if they also created mixins that covered some of the things that DSS can't.

+###### Pros:
+  - We can make use of all the nice things that DSS provides while also being able to quickly iterate on changes we need to make
+  - Releases won't be held up by waiting for Spectrum-CSS, and hold ups from DSS should theoretically be less
+  - We can make changes to structure and it wouldn't be breaking for Spectrum-CSS or DSS

+###### Cons:
+  - Outstanding question, will DSS cover layout (grid/flex)
+  - DSS isn't a standard thing, so understanding how our CSS files work may cause trouble for contributors

 #### DNA